The inView

 The amount of the target element that needs to be within the viewport boundaries to be considered in view.

-This can be defined as "any"
+This can be defined as "some"

 , for all of the element.